-Where a member either opts out of the Scheme, retires, ceases pensionable employment, dies in service or attains age 75 both your Payroll Department and NILGOSC must be notified of:
+Where a member either opts out of the Scheme after more than three months, retires, ceases pensionable employment, dies in service or attains age 75 both your Payroll Department and NILGOSC must be notified of:

-- The date of opt-out or cessation - The reason for cessation - The relevant section of the Scheme on cessation i.e. main section or 50/50 section - Any existing APC/ SCAPC contracts in force - Pension contributions paid in relation to the job in the final Scheme year - Cumulative pensionable pay (per section) in relation to the job in the final Scheme year - An Assumed Pensionable Pay figure where an active member dies in service or employment has been terminated on ill-health grounds with a Tier 1 or Tier 2 ill- health pension.
-This APP figure is needed to calculate the amount of the enhancement to the benefits due under the LGPS (NI). - The final pensionable pay figure, as under the 2009 Scheme and excluding additional hours and non-contractual overtime, for those members who were in the Scheme before 31 March 2015 and for those who joined after and transferred final salary pension benefits from another public service pension scheme. - Any changes in contractual hours or weeks or any service breaks which have not already been notified to NILGOSC for those members who were in the Scheme on 31 March 2015. - Whether the employer has agreed under its discretions policy to apply the 85 year rule protection (for retirees who were members of the Scheme on 30 September 2006) for those members taking voluntary (non-flexible) retirement on or after age 551 and before age 60. - Whether actuarial reductions are to be waived for voluntary and flexible retirements in accordance with the employer's discretions policy.
+- The date of opt-out or cessation - The reason for cessation - The relevant section of the Scheme on cessation i.e. main section or 50/50 section - Any existing APC/ SCAPC contracts in force - Pension contributions paid in relation to the job in the final Scheme year - Cumulative pensionable pay (per section) in relation to the job in the final Scheme year

+- An Assumed Pensionable Pay figure where an active member dies in service or employment has been terminated on ill-health grounds with a Tier 1 or Tier 2 ill- health pension.
+This APP figure is needed to calculate the amount of the enhancement to the benefits due under the LGPS (NI). - The final pensionable pay figure, as under the 2009 Scheme and excluding additional hours and non-contractual overtime, for members who were in the Scheme before 31 March 2015, members who joined after and transferred final salary pension benefits from another public service pension scheme into the LGPS (NI) and for members protected by the underpin. - Whether the employer has agreed under its discretions policy to apply the 85 year rule protection (for retirees who were members of the Scheme on 30 September 2006) for those members taking voluntary (non-flexible) retirement on or after age 551 and before age 60. - Whether actuarial reductions are to be waived for voluntary and flexible retirements in accordance with the employer's discretions policy.